The Pesticides Management Code

 certain types of property

-(active ingredients listed in Schedule of the Pesticides Management
+ingredients listed in Schedule of the Pesticides Management Code) on lawns

-artistic activities are held for children under 14 years of age.
+recreational, cultural or artistic activities are held for children under 14

-rights-of-way or to fenced-in properties equipped with a watering system
+parts of street rights-of-way or to fenced-in properties equipped with a

-used only for sports purposes by persons older than 14 years of age.
+watering system used only for sports purposes by persons older than 14 years

 Only biopesticides or pesticides containing an active